 For example, and keeping with the Careers theme, you would expect interested candidates to send you their CV or apply for a specific role.
-Displaying content on your company and how brilliant it is to work there is half of the battle, making sure it’s easy for a candidate to complete the application process with clear sign-posting, navigation and forms to complete is just as important.
+Displaying content on your company and how brilliant it is to work there is half of the battle.
+Making sure it’s easy for a candidate to complete the application process with clear sign-posting, navigation and forms to complete is equally as important.

 Does the website have clear calls to action with a defined user journey?